hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/766_25_brother_shivananda.md

 is no regeneration for the world.
 Why is it that our country is the weakest and the most backward of all countries? — Because Shakti is held in dishonour there.
-Mother has been born to revive that wonderful Shakti in India; and making her the nucleus, once more will Gârgis and Maitreyis be born into the world.
+Mother has been born to revive that wonderful Shakti in India; and making her the nucleus, once more will Gārgis and Maitreyis be born into the world.
 Dear brother, you understand little now, but by degrees you will come to know it all.
 Hence it is her Math that I want first. . . .
 Without the grace of Shakti nothing is to be